 Prior to joining the Bzdok Lab at McGill, Liam completed his bachelor’s degree in Engineering Physics at UBC and subsequently worked on the R&D team at an additive manufacturing startup.
 As a doctoral student in the Computer Science department, he is investigating the function and disfunction of the human brain through the lens of single-cell omics, as well as developing computational methods to better analyze and interpret this high-dimensional biological data.

-Karin Saltoun is a M.Sc student in Neuroscience at McGill University.
+Karin Saltoun is a PhD student in Neuroscience at McGill University.
 She studied biophysics at York University (Toronto) where she developed a love for using math and physics to understand biological problems on a more fundamental level.
 During her undergraduate career, first through work in an experimental lab focusing on precision measurements in atomic physics, before moving to a computational neuroscience lab developing algorithms for distinguishing sleep states from brain behaviour.
 She is currently working in Dr. Bzdok’s lab to understand brain asymmetry at a population level using a variety of machine learning techniques.
 When she’s not glued to her computer, she enjoys baking desserts or reading fiction.

 Kimia is starting her Master’s in the Integrated Program of Neuroscience at McGill University after receiving her bachelor’s in biomedical engineering.
 She dedicated her undergraduate studies to create the McGill Biodesign team and worked on transformational applications in biotechnology.
 Now, she is using machine learning techniques to investigate a variety of neuroscience questions at the population scales and discover statistical patterns in large datasets.